DropConstantFeatures#

 Name: parch, dtype: float64

-77% of the passengers had 0 parent or child.
-Because of this, these features were deemed constant and removed.
+Based on the previous results, 77% of the passengers had 0 parent or child.
+Because of this, these features were deemed quasi-constant and will be removed in the next step.

-With transform(), we can go ahead and drop the variables from the data:
+With transform(), we drop the quasi-constant variables from the dataset:

 train_t = transformer.transform(X_train)